signaturescience/metscale/README.md

 ## Data

-Currently, the workflows have been tested with full and subsampled data from this publication:
+The workflows have been tested with full and subsampled data from this publication:

 [Shakya, M., C. Quince, J. H. Campbell, Z. K. Yang, C. W. Schadt and M. Podar (2013).
 "Comparative metagenomic and rRNA microbial diversity characterization using archaeal and bacterial synthetic communities."
 Environ Microbiol 15(6): 1882-1899.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3665634/)